lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 Properties have a _name_ and are therefore unique within the node, and each property is assigned a _type_ using the corresponding key.
 Other keys such as _required_ are optional.

 There are several other keys and "features", e.g., it is possible to define the properties for _children_ of a node with the matching `compatible` property, but we'll only have a look at the very basics.
-Definitely dive into [Zephyr's official documentation][zephyr-dts-bindings-syntax] once you're through with this chapter!
+Definitely dive into [Zephyr's official documentation][zephyr-dts-bindings-syntax] once you're through with this article!

 Finally, we create a new property `compatible = "custom,props-basic"` for our existing `node_with_props` ...